Saint Mary's Tower: History

 Saint Mary's Tower was built in 1618 to defend the island of Comino since ships travelling between Malta and Gozo were often attacked by Barbary corsairs based on the cliffs and creeks of Comino.
 It also served as a communications link between the island of Gozo and mainland Malta in case of an attack on Gozo.

-Funds for its construction were raised primarily by means of the sale of Comino brushwood, and the total cost was 18,628 scudi, 5 tari and 10 grani, which made it the most expensive of all the towers.
+Funds for its construction were raised primarily by means of the sale of Comino brushwood, and the total cost was 18,628 scudi, 5 tari and 10 grani, which made it the most expensive of all the Wignacourt towers.
 However, the high costs were probably due to the difficulties for transportation and construction on a barren island.

 The tower's architect is unknown.
-In 1647, Giovanni Francesco Abela claimed that it was designed by Vittorio Cassar, but this is extremely unlikely since Cassar was dead when work on the tower began.
+In 1647, Giovanni Francesco Abela claimed that it was designed by Vittorio Cassar, but this is unlikely since Cassar had died even before work on the tower began.

 The tower is a large, square building with four corner turrets, and is located about 80 metres above sea level.
 The tower itself is about 12 metres tall, with walls that are approximately 6 metres thick, and is raised on a platform and plinth that are approximately 8 metres high.
 A musketry gallery was built on the plinth, but this no longer exists.
 Overall, the tower is higher than any of the other Wignacourt towers.
 The tower was surrounded by a ditch and glacis, the remains of which can still be seen today.
 A chapel dedicated to Saint Joseph is also located within the tower.